newben420/global_trends_full/README.md

 ## Roadmap

-Future enhancements to Emotis include:
+Future enhancements to GloTrends include:

 1. An LLM layer for deduplicating keywords referring to sngle entities, and automatically translating them to all added languages, with support for caching since this would be resource-intensive.